If you’re serious about truly improving the performance in your workplace, find out why…

 I’m well known for my worldwide experience and focus on transformational leadership, Lean-Agile software development practices (such as Scrum, XP, Kanban), Lean Startup, Lean Change and Jobs-To-Be-Done approaches.
 I’m a Fellow of the Lean Systems Society, an entrepreneur, and an international keynote speaker.
 I do what I preach every day.

 I pioneered the application of entrepreneurial Lean Startup strategies for organizational change (aka Lean Change).
-I am the inventor of the Popcorn Flow thinking model of ultra-rapid change experimentation and the creative force behind A3 Thinker.
+I am the inventor of the Popcorn Flow thinking model of continuous change through rapid experimentation and the creative force behind A3 Thinker.

-The Lean thinking tools I developed are currently used by hundreds of companies worldwide, including Toyota, Spotify, Honeywell, Carl Zeiss Microscopes, Nissan North America, McKinsey, Skype, BearingPoint, J.P.
+The Lean thinking tools I developed are currently used by hundreds of companies worldwide, including Toyota, Spotify, Honeywell, Lockheed Martin, Carl Zeiss Microscopes, Nissan North America, McKinsey, Skype, BearingPoint, J.P.
 Morgan, and many others.

 My passion is to help teams and individuals develop insanely-good habits of thinking and allow them bring the best of their work to the world.